Varun0157/Basic-Networking/README.md

 Replace `tcp` with `udp` in the above steps for the udp implementation.

 ### Implementation
 Steps are abstracted greatly to break up the functioning into concrete steps.
-For example, the main of TCP_Client is, roughly:
+For example, the `main` function of TCP_Client is, roughly:
 ```
 sock = createSocket()
 addr = getAddress(ip, port)